struere run-tool

 4. Checks tool permissions via the permission engine

-5. Routes execution: built-in tools run in Convex, custom tools run on the sandboxed tool-executor
+5. Routes execution: built-in tools run in Convex, custom tools run on the isolated tool executor

 6. Returns the result with execution metadata